jiddon/resume/jpi_cv.md

 :   **Senior Applied Fellow (Detector Operations)**\
     *CERN - Geneva, CH*

-    - Coordinated operations for the ATLAS Pixel detector, ensuring maximum uptime and detector safety to support 24/7 LHC data acquisition.
+    - Coordinated operations for the ATLAS Pixel detector, ensuring maximum up-time and detector safety to support 24/7 LHC data acquisition.
     - Developed and maintained data acquisition software (C++ / Python) with continuous integration testing, enhancing system responsiveness.
 - Designed and implemented a software package to improve DAQ software flexibility, facilitating faster problem resolution by detector experts.
     - Management and training of 24/7 shift crew • On-call detector expert • Organisation of weekly meetings • Representation of the group in daily ATLAS meetings.